KwatME/exam_patient/template_write_up.md

 ## Assessment

 For the problem of P1, likely diagnosis include: D1, D2, and D3.

-D1 is the most likely because ...
+D1 is the most likely because: ...
 However, ...
-D2 is possible because ...
+D2 is possible because: ...
 However, ...
-D3 is possible because ...
+D3 is possible because: ...
 However, ...

-Diagnostic plan include: ...
+Diagnostic plan: ...
-Treatment plan include: ...
+Treatment plan: ...
-Education plan include: ...
+Education plan: ...